KodariAI/kodaridocs/src/main/resources/docs/minecraft/configs/betonquest.md

 open_events	open_events: "menuOpenSound"	One or multiple events (separated by a ,) which will be fired when the menu is opened. close_events	close_events: "menuCloseSound"	One or multiple events (separated by a ,) which will be fired when the menu is closed. bind	bind: "openMenuItem"	Clicking with this quest item in hand will open the menu.
 You can create this item in the items section of your package. command	command: "/quests"	This command can be executed to open the menu.
-The server must be restarted to unregister command tab completions.
-The items section🔗
+The menu_items section🔗
 The items section contains all items which should be displayed in the menu, defined as individual sections of the config.

 A basic item section looks like this: